-Glockabelle is a Casio VL-Tone and glockenspiel virtuoso who sings in both French and English.
+Glockabelle is a Casio VL-Tone and glockenspiel shredder who sings in both French and English.

 Her frenetic sound stems from a combination of inspiration and circumstance.
 Born to Francophone parents, Glockabelle received an education stateside and in France.
 After being introduced to the Casio VL-Tone by a neighbor in Paris, Glockabelle began blending her classical piano techniques with 8-bit synthpop sounds resulting in a hyperactive mixture of rhythm and tone.
 She also invented a unique technique for playing the glockenspiel: not with mallets but with eight sewing thimbles.